Here’s my guide to visiting the breathtaking Alçobaca Monastery in Portugal.

 Then, we indulged in some gourmet ice cream.
 After all, we were instructed to “eat our sins” in Alcobaça.

-Getting there: Alcobaça can be done as a day trip from Lisbon.
+Alcobaça can be done as a day trip from Lisbon.
 If you’re going by car, it’s about a 1:20 drive.
 If you’re coming from Coimbra, it’s a 1:10 drive.

 Address: Praca 25 de Abril, Alcobaca 2460-018, Portugal

 Hours: Oct to Mar 9:00 am to 5:00 am, Apr to Sept 9:00 am to 7:00 pm

 Entry fee: € 6

 Pro tip: You can get a combined entrance for the Heritage Trail (Ruta do Patrimonio which includes Alcobaça, Batalha, Convento de Cristo) for 15 €